grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 # Alert list

-Use Alert list to display your alerts.
+Use alert lists to display your alerts.
 You can configure the list to show the current state.
 You can read more about alerts in [Grafana Alerting overview]({{< relref "../../../alerting/" >}}).

 {{< figure src="/static/img/docs/alert-list-panel/alert-list-panel.png" max-width="850px" >}}